 The study by Cutuli, Alderfer, and Marsac (2019) literature stated the factors that make childhood traumatic, which were abuse, neglect, and violence.
 These studies focused on the influence of childhood trauma on drug abuse.
 The author further described that parental substance abuse highly affects a child's mental health during childhood, due to which they get highly inclined towards dysfunctional drug use in later adult life (Cutuli, Alderfer, and Marsac, 2019).
 However, the study of Piotrowska et al. (2017) from content analysis emphasized that physical violence, such as bullying at schools and other surroundings during childhood, is a significant determinant that causes dysfunctional drug use among young adults in later adult life.

-Furthermore, the research of Crews et al. (2017) from literature emphasised support from close relatives such as uncles, aunts, and grandparents about trauma and abuse faced by children at a young age who takes responsibility for nurturing the children by themselves to minimize the exposure to trauma and abuse.
-While the study of Quinn et al. (2016) in content analysis contemplated that teachers in educational institutions play a dominant role in minimizing the exposure of young children to trauma and abuse as they make sure to be vigilant in identifying the issues related to trauma and abuse among young adults.
+Furthermore, the research of Crews et al. (2017) emphasised support from close relatives such as uncles, aunts, and grandparents about trauma and abuse faced by children at a young age who take responsibility for nurturing the children by themselves to minimize the exposure to trauma and abuse.
+The study of Quinn et al. (2016) in content analysis contemplated that teachers in educational institutions play a dominant role in minimizing the exposure of young children to trauma and abuse as they make sure to be vigilant in identifying the issues related to trauma and abuse among young adults.

 The final objective of the study is to highlight the importance of a healthy childhood for better later adult life.
-The survey by surveyer, Ginsburg, and Mulligan (2012) in literature specified that healthy childhood assists an individual in achieving their lifetime goals in later adult life.
-Similarly, the study by Grohmann, Kouwenberg, and Menkhoff (2015) from the content analysis indicated that young adults with healthier childhood are more focused on fulfilling their dreams.
-Additionally, from the studies of Iwamoto and Smiler (2013); Larkin, Felitti, and Anda (2014) in literature, it has been found that individuals with healthier childhood tend to have greater life expectancy during their adult life as compared to people with traumatic childhoods.
+The survey by Surveyer Ginsburg and Mulligan (2012) specified that a healthy childhood assists an individual in achieving their lifetime goals in later adult life.
+Similarly, Grohmann, Kouwenberg, and Menkhoff's (2015) study from the content analysis indicated that young adults with healthier childhood are more focused on fulfilling their dreams.
+Additionally, from the studies of Iwamoto and Smiler (2013) and Larkin, Felitti, and Anda (2014), it has been found that individuals with healthier childhoods tend to have greater life expectancy during their adult life than people with traumatic childhoods.

 However, the studies of Kiesel, Piescher, and Edleson (2016) from content analysis stated that people with healthier childhood have greater self-esteem that assists them in leading prosperous life in later adulthood.
-Furthermore, the studies of Morrall, Worton, and Antony (2020) and Williams (2019) in literature asserted that healthy childhood significantly minimizes the probability of developing a mental disorder in adult age.
-However, the research of McQueen et al. (2018) from content analysis found that socio-demographic aspects of society create healthier childhood, due to which an individual leads a better adult life.
+Furthermore, the studies of Morrall, Worton, and Antony (2020) and Williams (2019) asserted that healthy childhood significantly minimizes the probability of developing a mental disorder in adult age.
+However, the research of McQueen et al. (2018) from content analysis found that socio-demographic aspects of society create a healthier childhood, which leads to an individual leading a better adult life.

-The current chapter discussed the analysis of the study by employing the content analysis technique in which multiple secondary sources such as journals, articles, books, and magazines are used for comparing and contrasting distinct ideas related to the topic.
-By critically examining the content, it has been found that trauma-informed practices play prominent in improving the quality of social work performed by social institutions to eradicate the symptoms and issues of childhood trauma.
+The current chapter discussed the analysis of the study by employing the content analysis technique in which multiple secondary sources such as journals, articles, books, and magazines are used to compare and contrast distinct ideas related to the topic.
+By critically examining the content, it has been found that trauma-informed practices play a prominent in improving the quality of social work performed by social institutions to eradicate the symptoms and issues of childhood trauma.
 Additionally, it has been evaluated that children get moral support from close relatives, teachers, and friends to minimize their exposure to trauma and abuse.
 Moreover, the studies found that physical, mental, and emotional abuse in early childhood plays a prominent role in promoting dysfunctional drug use in later adult life.
-Lastly, the findings indicated that a healthier childhood assists individuals in achieving life goals and leading sustainable adult life in the future.
+Lastly, the findings indicated that a healthier childhood assists individuals in achieving life goals and leading sustainable adult lives in the future.

 Acheson, A., Richard, D.M., Mathias, C.W. and Dougherty, D.M., 2011.
 Adults with a family history of alcohol-related problems are more impulsive on measures of response initiation and response inhibition.
 Drug and alcohol dependence, 117(2-3), pp.198-203.